pingcap/docs/tidb-cloud/migrate-from-mysql-using-data-migration.md

 <details>
 <summary> Set up VPC Peering</summary>

-Make sure that your TiDB Cluster can connect to the MySQL service.

-If your MySQL service is in an AWS VPC that has no public internet access, take the following steps:
+If your MySQL service is in an AWS VPC, take the following steps:

 1. [Set up a VPC peering connection](/tidb-cloud/set-up-vpc-peering-connections.md) between the VPC of the MySQL service and your TiDB cluster.
 2. Modify the inbound rules of the security group that the MySQL service is associated with.